 9. Actions Taken by Partners.
 Customer may allow Partners to take certain actions within the scope of the Service on Customer’s behalf, in which case Customer is responsible for all actions or omissions of such Partner.
 Sophos will not be liable for Partners’ actions or omissions.

 10. MSP Additional Responsibilities.
 MSP is solely responsible for: ensuring that any Beneficiary for which MSP performs this Service has agreed to accept all risks described in this Service Description or otherwise inherent in the Service.
-MSP will indemnify and hold Sophos harmless for any claim brought against Sophos by a Beneficiary if such claim results, in whole or in part, from MSP’s failure to fully perform its obligations under this Service Description, the Services Agreement or the Agreement with respect to the Service.
+MSP will indemnify and hold Sophos harmless for any claim brought against Sophos by a Beneficiary if such claim results, in whole or in part, from MSP’s failure to fully perform its obligations under this Service Description or the Agreement with respect to the Service.

 V. ADDITIONAL TERMS.